HarKreadly/Web-Site/README.md

 Hello There!
-This Little project is still Uncomplete, all It provides is an insight to an end product.
+This Little project is still Uncomplete, all It provides is an insight to an end product, it include responsive design which shoud work on all types of OS.
-I Have toggled the Site to be reponsive and reactive (Meaning: It should take the user to sign in webpage upon clicking on Account icon), Some other buttons are not working yet.
-But imma Update this Code frequantly as Soon as I can.
 Thank You.